Master Programme in Sustainable Urban Planning

 - in a reflective and analytical way, be able to demonstrate the ability to integrate knowledge from tested practice, subject areas and science fields which are relevant for processing of complex planning problems.
 Working with planning and design of the spatial environment requires the ability to tackle and evaluate situations and issues where information may be limited.

 - be able to demonstrate ability to independently and creatively identify and formulate problems related to the field of planning and design, such as social, economic, ecological, democratic and aesthetic issues, and with appropriate methods in these areas plan and conduct qualified assignments on a level that promotes development of the professional area of spatial planning.

-- be able to demonstrate ability to take ethical aspects in consideration when working with people, institutions, organisations and associations which are affected of science and development in spatial planning.
+- be able to demonstrate the ability to take ethical aspects into consideration when working with people, institutions, organisations and associations which are affected by science and development in spatial planning.

 General entry requirements

 - To meet the entry requirements for master's level (second cycle or graduate) studies, you must: